openhab/openhabian/docs/openhabian-amanda.md

 Installation will ask you a couple of questions.
 * "What's the directory to store backups into?"
-Here you need to enter the _local_ directory on the openHABian box, also known as _the mount point_.
-This is where you have mounted your USB storage or NAS disk share (see above).
+Here you need to enter the _local_ directory of your openHABian box, also known as _the mount point_.
+This is where you have mounted your USB storage or NAS disk share (which in above example for the NAS is `/storage/server` and for the usb stick is either `/storage/usbstick-linux` or `/storage/usbstick-msdos`).
-* "How many virtual containers will you setup inside the storage dir ?"
-You usually enter the typecycle here.
-* "What's your backup storage area capacity in megabytes ?"
+* "How much storage do you want to dedicate to your backup in megabytes ?
+Recommendation: 2-3 times the amount of data to be backed up."
 Amanda will use at most this number of megabytes in total as its storage for backup.
 If you choose to include the raw device in the backup cycle (next question), that means you should enter 3 times the size of your SD disk NOW.
 If you choose not to include it (or selected the AWS S3 variant which omits raw SD backups per default), it's